kghose/pinman/README.md

 Life isn't boring: You're trying to get somewhere.
 See that green square?
 That's your exit.
 You have to move to it and arrange yourself so you can drop right into it.

+I wrote Pinman as a fun way to learn [golang](https://go.dev/).
+I'm currently on a nostalgia trip, reliving my 8-bit C64/C128 days, so this game looks a _bit_ like one of those 8-bit games.